Putin calls armed rebellion by mercenary chief a betrayal and promises to defend Russia

-Russian President Vladimir Putin addressed the nation Saturday and vowed to defend the country and its people from an armed rebellion declared by mercenary chief Yevgeny Prigozhin.
+Russian President Vladimir Putin on Saturday vowed to defend the country from an armed rebellion declared by mercenary chief Yevgeny Prigozhin, which Putin called a “stab in the back” to Russia.

-Putin said the mutiny amounted to “a deadly threat to our statehood” and vowed “tough actions” in response.
 “All those who prepared the rebellion will suffer inevitable punishment.
-The armed forces and other government agencies have received the necessary orders,” Putin said.
+The armed forces and other government agencies have received the necessary orders,” Putin said in televised address to the nation.

-He called Prigozhin’s actions, without referring to the owner of the Wagner private military company by name, “a betrayal” and “a treason."
-He urged “those who are being dragged into this crime not to make a fatal and tragic, unique mistake, to make the only right choice — to stop participating in criminal acts.”
+Prigozhin, owner of the Wagner private military contractor, confirmed Saturday morning that he and his troops reached a key Russian city after crossing the border from Ukraine.

+Prigozhin posted a video of himself in Rostov-on-Don at the Russian military headquarters that oversees the fighting in Ukraine.
+He claimed that his forces had military facilities in the city under their control, including the air field.
+Other videos posted on social media showed military vehicles, including tanks, on the streets outside.

 Putin condemned the rebellion at a time when Russia was “fighting the toughest battle for its future” with its war in Ukraine.
 “The entire military, economic and information machine of the West is waged against us,” Putin said.

-The Russian Defense Ministry denounced the actions as a “criminal venture” and called on Wagner fighters to return to their deployment point.
-The ministry said it would ensure their safety.

-Yeveny Prigozhin posted a video of himself in Rostov-on-Don at the Russian military headquarters that oversees the fighting in Ukraine.
-He claimed that his forces had military facilities in the city under their control, including the air field.
-Other videos posted on social media showed military vehicles, including tanks, on the streets outside.

-Prigozhin said early Saturday that his forces had crossed into Russia from Ukraine and had reached Rostov, adding that they faced no resistance from young conscripts at checkpoints and that his forces “aren’t fighting against children.”
+Prigozhin said his forces faced no resistance from young conscripts at checkpoints as they crossed into Russia from Ukraine, saying his troops “aren’t fighting against children.”

 “But we will destroy anyone who stands in our way,” he said in one of a series of angry video and audio recordings posted on social media beginning late Friday.
 “We are moving forward and will go until the end.”

 Russia's security services had responded to Prigozhin's declaration of an armed rebellion by calling for his arrest.
-In a sign of how seriously the Kremlin took the threat, authorities declared a “counterterrorist regime" in Moscow and the capital's surroundings, allowing enhanced security and restricted freedoms, and security was heightened in Moscow.
+In a sign of how seriously the Kremlin took the threat, authorities declared a “counterterrorist regime" in Moscow and its surroundings, allowing restricted freedoms and enhancing security in the capital.

-It was not immediately clear how he was able to enter the southern Russian city or how many troops he had with him.
+It was not immediately clear how Prigozhin was able to enter the southern Russian city or how many troops he had with him.

 Prigozhin alleged that Wagner field camps in Ukraine were struck by rockets, helicopter gunships and artillery fire on orders from the chief of the General Staff, Gen. Valery Gerasimov, following a meeting in Rostov with Defense Minister Sergei Shoigu at which they decided to destroy Wagner.
 He also said his forces shot down a Russian military helicopter that fired on a civilian convoy, but there was no independent confirmation.